internalfx/rethinkdbfs-spec/README.md

 Uploads a user file to a RethinkDBFS bucket.
 For languages that have a Stream abstraction, drivers SHOULD use that Stream abstraction.
 For languages that do not have a Stream abstraction, drivers MUST create an abstraction that supports streaming.

 In the case of `open_upload_stream`, the driver returns a Stream to which the application will write the contents of the file.
-As the application writes the contents to the returned Stream, the contents are uploaded as chunks in the chunks collection.
-When the application signals it is done writing the contents of the file by calling close (or its equivalent) on the returned Stream, a files collection document is created in the files collection.
-Once the Stream has been closed (and the files collection document has been created) a driver MUST NOT allow further writes to the upload Stream.
+As the application writes the contents to the returned Stream, the contents are uploaded as chunks in the chunks table.
+When the application signals it is done writing the contents of the file by calling close (or its equivalent) on the returned Stream, a files table document is created in the files table.
+Once the Stream has been closed (and the files table document has been created) a driver MUST NOT allow further writes to the upload Stream.

 The driver MUST make the Id of the new file available to the caller.
 Typically a driver SHOULD make the Id available as a property named Id on the Stream that is returned.
 In languages where that is not idiomatic, a driver MUST make the Id available in a way that is appropriate for that language.